william-masdon-oracle/ai-gpu-solutions/morpheus_cybersecurity/standalone/standalone.md

         sudo iptables-save > /dev/null
         ```

     **Note**:  For both OS versions, if you reboot the system, you will need to manually restart the Jupyter Notebook.
-Follow these steps from the /home/opc or /home/ubuntu directory:
+Follow these steps in a terminal from the _/home/opc_ for Linux  or _/home/ubuntu_ for Ubuntu directory:

     * Activate the conda environment: